apjanke/octave-chrono/README.md

 Date/time functionality for GNU Octave.

-This package attempts to provide a set of mostly-Matlab-compatible date/time classes and functions, including `datetime`, `duration`, and `calDuration`.
-It has support for time zones.
+This package attempts to provide a set of mostly-Matlab-compatible date/time classes and functions, including `datetime`, `duration`, and `calendarDuration`.
+It has support for time zones (or rather, it will, once it's fully implemented).

 All the code in here is currently experimental.
 Do not use it in any production code!